aethe/midirect/README.md

 - A MIDI device must be connected before starting the app.
 - Only a single MIDI device can be used at a time.
 If there are more MIDI devices, the app will pick one of them.

+## Compatibility

+- The app has only been tested on macOS Big Sur, but should potentially work on other operating systems as well.